Remote sensing in geology

-Overview
+Background

 In remote sensing, the electromagnetic radiation acts as the information carrier, with a distance of tens to thousands of kilometers distance between the sensor and the target.
 Proximal Sensing is a similar idea but often refer to laboratory and field measurements, instead of images showing a large spatial extent.
 Geophysical methods, for instance Sonar and acoustic methods, shares similar properties with remote sensing but electromagnetic wave is not the sole medium.
 Geotechnical instrumentations, for example piezometer, tiltmeter and Global Positioning System (GPS), on the other hand, often refer to instruments installed to measure discrete point data, compared to imagery in remote sensing.
 A suitable sensor sensitive to the particular wavelength region, according to the designated use, is selected and employed to collect the electromagnetic wave reflected or emitted from the target object.

 Working principles

 In remote sensing, two main variables are measured in a typical remote sensing system: the radiance (or intensity) and time of arrival for active systems.
 The radiance (i.e. returning signal intensity) versus wavelength is plotted to a spectral reflectance curve.
 As a point to note, the data collected is a blend of both reflection of solar radiation and emission (according to Planck's law) from the object for visible and near infrared (VNIR) region.
 The thermal infrared (TIR) region measures mainly emission while microwave region record backscattering portion of reflection.
 The radiance is determined by radiation-matter interactions, which is governed by the physio-chemical properties of the target object.
-Prominent absorptions in specific wavelength shown on the spectral reflectance curve are the fingerprints for identification in spectroscopy.
+Prominent absorptions in specific wavelength shown on the spectral reflectance curve are the fingerprints for identification using spectroradiometry.
 The two-way travel time of the radiation could infer the distance as the speed is approximately equal to the speed of light, roughly 3 x 10^8 m/s.
 This allows application in ranging in light detection and ranging (LiDAR) and Radio detection and ranging (Radar) etc.

 Since the sensors are looking through the atmosphere to reach the target, there are atmospheric absorption.
 Three main atmospheric windows, which allow penetration of radiation, can be identified.
 They are 0.4–3 micro-meters (Visible and Near-Infrared (VNIR)), 3–14 micro-meters (Thermal Infrared TIR) and few millimeters to meters (microwave).
 Camera in everyday life is a passive imaging system in VNIR wavelength region.
 A simple classification of prevailing remote sensing instruments in geology, modified from Rees (2013) in accordance with context of this page.
 Text in [ ] refers to the related instruments.